From Street View to Visual Network: Mapping the Visibility of Urban Landmarks with Vision-Language Models: Methodology

-In the next step, the panoramic SVI is zoomed in towards the upper half of the landmark, which is commonly less blocked by other buildings.
+The process begins by identifying SVI location points within a set distance (e.g., 3000m) around a landmark as potential observers for the analysis.
+This radius is adopted here as an operational search extent for tall landmarks in dense urban settings.
+Once these SVI locations are selected, the distances and relative angles between them and the landmark are calculated, which help position the landmark in image space.
+The panoramic SVI is then zoomed in towards the upper half of the landmark, which is commonly less blocked by other buildings.
 In this way, the landmark occupies a larger portion of the frame.
-It reduces the noise and complexity introduced by other visual elements that could affect the performance of the following object detection.

-The zoom-in extent is determined based on the distance $d$ between the SVI location and the landmark and the landmark's physical height $H$.
-Specifically, the landmark's elevation angle in an image is:
+This step also reduces the noise and complexity introduced by other visual elements that could affect the performance of the following object detection.
+The zoom-in extent is determined based on the distance between the SVI location and the landmark and the landmark's physical height.
+The detailed steps for locating and zooming in landmarks on SVI are presented in \ref{sec:landmark_position}.